Friends, it’s almost Thanksgiving! (Aahhh!!)

 - 1/2 tsp smoked paprika

-- optional: Healthy pinch each ground coriander + cardamom
+- 1 healthy pinch each ground coriander + cardamom (optional)

 - Thoroughly wash and dry sweet potatoes, then slice (skin on) into bite-sized rounds/pieces.

-- Add to a mixing bowl with grape seed oil, thyme, cinnamon, sea salt and cayenne (optional).
+- Add to a mixing bowl with avocado oil, thyme, cinnamon, sea salt and cayenne (optional).
 Toss to coat, then arrange in a single layer on a baking sheet.

-- To the same mixing bowl, add rinsed, dried chickpeas, and grape seed oil, thyme, cinnamon, cumin, paprika, sea salt, and coriander + cardamom (optional).
+- To the same mixing bowl, add rinsed, dried chickpeas, and avocado oil, thyme, cinnamon, cumin, paprika, sea salt, and coriander + cardamom (optional).

 - Toss to coat, then arrange on baking sheet with sweet potatoes where space permits.
 (Depending on size of baking sheet, you may need to use a second to accommodate all potatoes and chickpeas).